+Maintaining your motivation through the lifelong process that is recovery can be difficult.
 However, positive change is possible.
-Practical steps can be taken towards progress if you can remember, replace and re-engage.
+Practical steps can be taken towards recovery if you can remember, replace and re-engage.

-This isn’t about remembering your mistakes.
-This isn’t about dwelling on the pain you feel.
-This is about remembering two key elements that can help you see the situation more clearly (and get out of the situation more quickly):
+This first point isn’t about remembering your mistakes or dwelling on the pain you feel.
+It is about remembering two key elements that can help you see the situation more clearly and get out of it more quickly.

 Remember where you are.

-Being able to see where you are can help provide clarity for your personal situation when you consider the next steps of overcoming your struggle.
-Utilizing questions can help you more accurately assess the situation.
+Being able to see where you are in your recovery journey can help provide clarity as you consider the next step.
+Asking yourself questions can help you more accurately assess the circumstances.

-What do you think about the amount of alcohol you consume?
+What do I think about the amount of alcohol I consume?
 Do you think drinking is a borderline issue for you, or have you seen this undesirably affect your life?
 When was the last time you remember not consistently drinking?

-What have others said about your drinking?
-It can be difficult to determine how severe your personal struggle with alcohol really is; many struggle to accurately depict their own situation.
+What have others said about my drinking?
+It can be difficult to determine how severe your personal struggle with alcohol really is; many people struggle to accurately depict their own situation.
 Have other people commented on your drinking?
-What can you learn from their words about how chronic your situation may be?
+What can you learn from their words about how chronic your case may be?

-Being able to more accurately identify where you fall on the spectrum of alcohol addiction can help you see what treatment options might be most practical in your unique situation.
+Being able to more accurately identify where you fall on the spectrum of alcohol addiction can help you see what treatment options could be appropriate for your unique needs.

 Remember how you function.

-However, one of the most important factors in being able to determine which treatment options can be most helpful for you to overcome alcoholism is thinking about how you are: how you function.
+One of the most important factors in determining which treatment option will help you most is thinking about how you are: how you function.
 This is not about how you are feeling today but about how you generally respond.

 It’s easy to focus on replacing the habit of drinking with another habit.
-This is a very necessary step, but it can be emphasized to the point that another vital aspect of overcoming alcoholism is neglected: the importance of thoughts.
+While this is a necessary step, it can be emphasized to the point of neglecting another vital aspect of overcoming alcoholism: the importance of thoughts.